ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general constraints.
+		- is a scalar variable of type Int32 that holds the number of general constraints.

 	*
 		- c_l

-		- is a one-dimensional array of size m and type double, that gives the lower bounds :math:`c_l` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that gives the lower bounds :math:`c_l` on the constraints :math:`A x`.
 The i-th component of c_l, i = 0, ... , m-1, contains :math:`(c_l)_i`.

 	*
 		- c_u

-		- is a one-dimensional array of size m and type double, that gives the upper bounds :math:`c_u` on the constraints :math:`A x`.
+		- is a one-dimensional array of size m and type T that gives the upper bounds :math:`c_u` on the constraints :math:`A x`.
 The i-th component of c_u, i = 0, ... , m-1, contains :math:`(c_u)_i`.

 .. index:: pair: function; rpd_get_h
 .. _doxid-galahad__rpd_8h_1a02021324df6f485160d327f2f5fca0d3: